 When building on brownfield or pre-developed sites, existing on-site infrastructure should be considered in SuDS design to find the most cost-effective solution.
 It will be important to understand the location and capacity of existing drainage to determine what infrastructure should be reused in the SuDS scheme.
-Other buried infrastructure, such as utilities. will need to be located and considered in SuDS design and construction.
+Other buried infrastructure, such as utilities, will need to be located and considered in SuDS design and construction.
 Using SuDS such as permeable paving and bioretention should be avoided in major service strips, as access will require disturbance and rebuilding of the SuDS system, but compatibility can be achieved by constructing dedicated and well-marked service strips that are designed with access in mind.
+I would like to include SuDS in the master plan, but how do I...